 Note: Most Asian grocers will carry these ingredients.
 You may find some at your select grocery store or online, like on Amazon.

-- Rice vermicelli noodles: Look for the thin rice vermicelli noodles for these rice paper spring rolls.
-They are usually sold as dry and only take a couple of minutes to cook.
-They're not the same as pho noodles, as pho noodles are wider rice noodles.
+- Rice vermicelli noodles: these are thin rice vermicelli noodles sold as dry and only take a couple of minutes to cook.
+As a last resort, substitute with wider rice noodles, or Pho noodles and prepare according to package directions.

-- Ginger: this helps to remove any fishy smell when we boil the shrimp.
+- Fresh Ginger: this helps to remove any fishy smell when we boil the shrimp.

-- Mint leaves: or substitute with fresh herbs like Thai basil, holy basil, or Italian basil leaves.
-But the great thing about mint leaves is that it really gives the goi cuon a refreshing taste!
+- Fresh Mint leaves: or substitute with fresh herbs like Thai basil, holy basil, or Italian basil leaves.

 Dipping Sauce

-- Peanut butter: you can use the smooth or chunky kind.
-You may also substitute with almond butter as a last resort.
+- Smooth Peanut Butter: or substitute with chunky peanut butter if you wish.
+If you're allergic to peanuts, you may substitute with almond butter as a last resort.

 - Crushed peanuts